 Cardinal Manning laid the foundation stone for this Catholic church in 1881, and then blessed it when it opened in 1882.
 The building is described as Early English style and is built with red brick, stone bands and a slate roof.
 The architect was John Francis Bentley (1839-1902), who also designed Westminster Cathedral in Victoria.
 The construction bill came to £5,059.

-Voysey Garden, Emslie Horniman's Pleasance
+Voysey Garden, Emslie Horniman's Pleasance, Grade II

 Voysey Garden, sometimes known as the Spanish Garden, is set in Emslie Horniman Pleasance, an acre of park bounded by East Row and Kensal Road.
 The structure was designed by Charles Voysey (1857-1941) in 1914.
 The walled garden is described as having, "Roughcast walls and shelters, buttressed with circular openings to street and gabled finials".
 At its centre is a large oak pergola surrounded by a moat.